tensorflow/docs/site/en/install/pip.md

 If a list of GPU devices is returned, you've installed TensorFlow successfully.
 {% endsetvar %}

 *   {Linux}

+   ### 1. System requirements

+   *  Ubuntu 16.04 or higher (64-bit)

+   TensorFlow only officially support Ubuntu.
+However, the following instructions may also work for other Linux distros.

+   Note: Linux Aarch64 TensorFlow builds are build and tested by a third party.
+   TensorFlow will endeavor to maintain availability and integrity of this binary on a best-effort basis.

    {{ linux_instructions }}

 *   {MacOS}

+   ### 1. System requirements

+    *   macOS 10.12.6 (Sierra) or higher (64-bit)

     Note: For users of Apple M1 computers, to get native performance, you'll want to follow the instructions found